Press

 JUIN 2011

-ARTICLE N° 71
+ARTICLE N° 71 / NEW DAY

 (AP) — In the war in Libya, the French Rafale fighter jet has nearly done it all: no-fly zone enforcement, air-to-ground strikes, reconnaissance, overflight missions.
 One thing the plane has never done is sell overseas.
 The Rafale and a European market rival, the Typhoon, have been among standout performers in the NATO air campaign against Moammar Gadhafi’s forces — offering an unexpected…